elastic/elastic-otel-python/docs/migrate-from-apm.md

 Not all instrumentation we have in APM Python Agent have an OpenTelemetry counterpart, we may port them if there is customer request.

-At the moment of writing the following libraries are missing an OpenTelemetry instrumentation:
+At the moment of writing these docs, the following libraries are missing an OpenTelemetry instrumentation:
 - aiobotocore
 - aiomysql
 - aiopg